Back to Blogs & Insights

 Essential Safeguarding Knowledge Every Candidate Needs Before Starting

 Safeguarding is at the heart of every school in the UK.
 Whether you are starting as an ECT, a teaching assistant, or in a supply role, schools will expect you to understand your safeguarding responsibilities from day one.
-At Dunbar Education, we support candidates through compliance and safeguarding training before they step into the classroom.
-Heres the essential safeguarding knowledge every candidate needs before starting a school role.

 1. Understanding Safeguarding Basics